Buratta Cheese

 When you slice into burrata, the cream and mozzarella bits ooze out, ready to be soaked up by some crusty bread or fresh heirloom tomatoes.

 Buratta is a young cheese in many ways.
 It is a fresh cheese that is not overly rich but milky, sweet, and creamy.
-And while many of Italy's world-famous cheeses have been produced for hundreds if not thousands of years, burrata was born in 1920.
+While many of Italy's world-famous cheeses have been produced for hundreds, if not thousands, of years, burrata was born in 1920.

 The Bianchini family invented this cheese almost certainly to minimize waste (and increase profits).
 The Bianchinis farmed in the Apulia district of Italy, in the heel of Italy's boot, and for years, folks who lived near the farm were the only people who could enjoy burrata.
 It was indeed a local product.